3 Best Ways to Backup Your iPhone Messages

 This article covers 2 types of backups.
 Make sure you know the difference!

-• Selective Backup: choose what you want to save from your iPhone to your computer, and have complete access to your backup.
+• Selective Backup: Choose what you want to save from your iPhone to your computer, and have complete access to your backup.

 Your messages are saved on your computer, so you can easily access, share, or print them without needing to restore your entire iPhone backup.